 There is always a risk of unintentional or spiteful damage to your property that can land you in big trouble.
 No matter how thoroughly you have evaluated your tenants.

-Landlord insurance provides financial security to property owners and covers them against unexpected events that can impact their investments.
+Landlord insurance provides property owners financial security and protects them against unexpected events that can impact their investments.

-This blog will help you understand landlord insurance - what protection it offers- tips to find the best one- and answer some basic questions.
+This blog will help you understand landlord insurance, what protection it offers, tips for finding the best one, and answer some basic questions.

 1. What Is Landlord Insurance In Australia?